-As noted above, although an in-person defense is preferred, videoconference defense is allowable.
+Either an in-person defense or videoconference defense is allowable.
 It is the student's responsibility to work to mitigate any difficulties related to this type of defense.
-Similarly, for remote defense, it is the student's responsibility for in-person defense to reserve a room with the assistance of the School of PCFT Office Coordinator (630.752.5104) who can schedule rooms.
+Similarly, for remote defense, it is the student's responsibility for in-person defense to reserve a room with the assistance of Doctoral Programs Office Coordinator, Ms. Elisabeth Clements, who can schedule rooms.
 At this time, the student should also ask the Undergraduate Office Coordinator if the room is equipped with the equipment needed for the presentation.
 If a student needs additional equipment such as a data projector for Power Point presentations, he/she must make a reservation for such with the Academic and Media Technology department by sending an e-mail to: ait.service.desk@wheaton.edu or calling the reservation line at 630.752.4357.
 The student must ensure that technology works properly before the defense is scheduled to begin.